RMpolski/nplab_drivers/README.md

     },
  ```

  Be careful of the syntax, add the quotation marks, and only change `null` to `"all"`.
 Now live plotting with pyqtgraph should work well.
+There may be another thing to change (the import_legacy_api setting to True), and if the single_param_sweep doesn't work, try it (explained below).

  Brief note: If you want to try the newest version, clone the Qcodes GitHub repo, clone this nplab_drivers repo into the instrument_drivers folder, use `conda create -n qcodes python=3.8` to create the environment, then use `conda install pyserial` and `conda install pywin32` (pywin32 only if using Windows).
 Then use `pip install -e .` while in the top-level qcodes directory to install the qcodes package from file.
 Then you need to change the Qcodes/qcodes/configuration/qcodesrc.json file from `"plotlib": null,` to `"plotlib": "all",` AND change (near the top of the page) `"import_legacy_api": false,` to `"import_legacy_api": true,`.
 This should work, and the python version is more updated, but I haven't tested out the pyqtgraph plots on Windows yet.
+If you want to be safe, just use the old version with the qcodes folder from another computer.

 ## Note for using drivers:
 The instructions here assume you have installed python through anaconda and made an environment called qcodes (as specified in the QCodes installation instructions).